t3-oss/t3-env/README.md

     ASTRO_PUBLIC_CLERK_PUBLISHABLE_KEY: z.string().min(1),
   },
   /*
-   * Everything is included in the bundle, so we don't need to destructure.
+   * Astro bundles all environment variables, so we don't need to destructure them manually.
-   * We can use the `looseProcessEnv` which doesn't enforce the keys.
    */
-  looseProcessEnv: import.meta.env,
+  runtimeEnv: import.meta.env,
   /*
    * Default skipValidation uses `process` which is not avaialble,
    * set it manually to a preferred expression.